bobheadxi/bobheadxi.github.io/_posts/2018-2-1-object-casting-in-javascript.md

     input = renameKeys(input, reversedFormat);
     iterateObjectAndPopulate(input, this.data);
     this.format(this.data); // Aha!
 Passing this function as a
-                            // parameter came in handy.
+                            // parameter came in handy, I can
-    return this;
+			    // now call it wherever I want return this;
 }
 ```